December 13, 2012 | 24

 The second possibility is that, while it today occurs in forests and is mostly arboreal, the Proboscis monkey (or, at least, populations along its stem-lineage) really did go through a phase of being strongly terrestrial and hence very different from the other odd-nosed colobines – it’s just that this didn’t work out, and the species had to revert to the ancestral, forest-dwelling, mostly arboreal way of life.

 Scientific hypotheses are meant to be led by parsimony (the concept that the simplest solution to a problem is the likely correct one).
 Viewed within the context of parsimony, the first hypothesis is the favourable one.
 But that doesn’t mean it’s the best hypothesis.
 One of the main points of Douglas Brandon-Jones’s article on Asian colobine evolution and history was that climatic fluctuations in Asia’s recent geological past may have had significant impacts on the distribution of the species concerned (Brandon-Jones 1996).
 He argued that palaeoclimatic data from the Bornean record indicates the existence of an arid phase coinciding with the last glacial maximum of the Late Pleistocene.
-Supposedly, the reduced forest cover and drier regime that resulted led to species like the Proboscis monkey adapted to these more arid, drier woodland habitats.
+Supposedly, the reduced forest cover and drier regime that resulted led to species like the Proboscis monkey, seemingly adapted for these more arid, drier woodland habitats.
 However, biogeographic data from gibbons, orangutans, forest-dwelling langurs and other animals directly contradicts this scenario: it seems instead that Borneo was consistently forested across this time (Earl of Cranbrook 2000, Meijaard & Groves 2004).

 It seems appealing to me that there is indeed something in the “Nasalis Paradox” idea, and that members of the Nasalis lineage did go through a ‘dry forest’, semi-terrestrial phase at some stage in their evolution.
 But I now think that we’ve been duped: that the supposed terrestrial, ‘dry forest’ adaptations of the Proboscis monkey do not represent the vestiges of history, but convergent features with monkeys that evolved in wholly different environments.